yoonki-kim/esp-va-sdk/README.md

 $ export AUDIO_BOARD_PATH=/path/to/esp-va-sdk/components/audio_hal/audio_board/audio_board_vaquita_dspg
 ```

-Menuconfig changes: Do this change only if you are using ESP32-WROVER-E module:
+Menuconfig changes:
 ```
+Do this change only if you are using ESP32-WROVER-E module:
 $ idf.py menuconfig

--> component config -> esp32 specific -> Minimum Supported ESP32 Revision -> change Rev_0 to Rev_3
+-> Component config -> ESP32-specific -> Minimum Supported ESP32 Revision -> change Rev_0 to Rev_3

+Do these changes only if you are using ESP32 module with 4MB flash size:
+$ idf.py menuconfig
+-> Serial flasher config -> Flash size -> change to 4MB
+-> Partition Table -> Custom partition CSV file -> change to partitions_4mb_flash.csv
 ```

 ## 2.4 Flashing the Firmware